 The Marketplace is designed to help you find health insurance that meets your needs and fits your budget.
-The Marketplace offers "one-stop shopping" to find and compare private health insurance options.
-You may also be eligible for a new kind of tax credit that lowers your monthly premium right away.
-Open enrollment for health insurance coverage through the Marketplace occurs annually from November 1st through December 15th for coverage beginning on January 1st.
+The Marketplace offers "one-stop shopping" to find and compare private health insurance options in your geographic area.

 Can I Save Money on my Health Insurance Premiums in the Marketplace?